pinecone-io/nvidia-rag/docs/pinecone-configuration.md

-# Pinecone Configuration for NVIDIA RAG Blueprint
+# Pinecone Configuration for Pinecone Enterprise RAG Blueprint

-This document outlines the configuration options for integrating Pinecone as a vector database within the NVIDIA RAG Blueprint.
+This document outlines the configuration options for integrating Pinecone as a vector database within the Pinecone Enterprise RAG Blueprint.
 You can choose between using Pinecone Local for local development or the Pinecone service for production use.

 ## Option 1: Pinecone Local